Video on Maps

-If you want to digitize anything like diseased trees in your video, you simply draw it in the map canvas.
+If you want to digitize anything like diseased trees in your video, you simply draw it on the map canvas.
 Then, each feature in the map canvas appears in the video or vice versa.

 And even better:

 When you see the track where the aircraft flew, it doesn’t show just a moving point.
-Instead it shows the whole footprint for where the video represents on the map.
+Instead, it shows the whole footprint for where the video represents on the map.

 Sounds cool?
-Here’s more on what is full motion video.
+Here’s more on what is Full-Motion Video.

-What Types of Aircrafts Can You Fly?
+What Types of Aircraft Can You Fly?

-Really, there isn’t a lot of aircraft restrictions for what a typical full motion video package can consume.
+Really, there isn’t a lot of aircraft restrictions for what a typical full-motion video package can consume.